fkuhne/olmo_sft/README.md

-# 🔬 Doctune — PDF Domain Adaptation Pipeline
+# 🔬 Doctune: Domain Adaptation Pipeline for Small Language Models

 > End-to-end blueprint for domain-adapting **any HuggingFace causal LM** on PDF document corpora using SFT + DPO